appindesign/M-Time-Series/readme.md

 - `after` The number of items to be included after the current list position.
 - `calculation` The function to be evaluated over each window.

-*Return* A list with the result of the calculation for each window.
+*Return* The function returns a list with the result of the calculation for each window.
+The return type is list.

 ### fnSeasonalAverage
 *Purpose*